ds4dm/ZERO/docs/support_files/tutorials/NASP.rst

 Fetching solutions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To start with, one can write the GRBModel (Gurobi model) solved in the last iteration or acquire a copy of the model.
+First, one can write the GRBModel (Gurobi model) solved in the last iteration or acquire a copy of the model.
 For the model writing, any extension allowed by Gurobi will work in the solver.

 .. code-block:: c